+PresidentEd Valenzuela Siskiyou County

+FROM: Manuel Rivas, Jr., Deputy Executive Director of Operations and Member

+Services

-OFFICERS August 11 , 2022 President Ed Valenzuela - Siskiyou County TO: CSAC Executive Committee 1st Vice President Chuck Washington FROM: Manuel Rivas, Jr., Deputy Executive Director of Operations and Member Services Riverside County Farrah McDaid Ting, Director of Public Affairs and Member Services 2nd Vice President Bruce Gibson SUBJECT.
-Onerations and Member Services Penert San Luis Obispo County SOBJECT: Operations and Member Services Report Past President The CSAC Operations and Member Services team continues to maintain the prudent operation James Gore Sonoma County of the Asso ociation during these uncertain times while striving to provide excellent services for and the second s all membe ers.
-EXECUTIVE DIRECTOR CSAC roma ins on solid financial footing while endeavoring to prepare for unpredictable times on Graham Knaus h.
-Like many counties, the Association is focusing on staff recruitment and retention, ew staff members over the last six months and undertaking a salary survey.
-Additiona lly, operation s and fiscal staff continue to transition from paper-based records to electronic storage ar nd allow for co onvenient online payments wherever possible.
+Farrah McDaid Ting, Director of Public Affairs and Member Services

+SUBJECT: Operations and Member Services Report

+The CSAC Operations and Member Services team continues to maintain the prudent operation of the Association during these uncertain times while striving to provide excellent services for all members.

+CSAC remains on solid financial footing while endeavoring to prepare for unpredictable times on the horizon.
+Like many counties, the Association is focusing on staff recruitment and retention, welcoming nearly 10 new staff members over the last six months and undertaking a salary survey.
+Additionally, operations and fiscal staff continue to transition from paper-based records to electronic storage and allow for convenient online payments wherever possible.

-Key upcoming initiatives for Operations and Member Services include overhauling and updating the CSAC website, creating a new CSAC Grant Support Initiative, reinvigorating the Driven to Serve communications strategy with a focus on homelessness, and securing the most economical and beneficial meetings contracts for all major upcoming meetings and conferences.
+Key upcoming initiatives for Operations and Member Services include overhauling and updating the CSAC website, creating the new CSAC Grant Support Initiative to assist counties in obtaining federal and state grants, reinvigorating the Driven to Serve communications strategy with a focus on homelessness, and securing the most economical and beneficial meetings contracts for all major upcoming meetings and conferences.